playht/text-to-speech-api/README.md

 But first, we need authentication!

 ## Authentication

+> 💡 This page is now archived for historic purposes.
+If you're looking for the most up-to-date information and documentation, please visit our new docs: https://docs.play.ht

 All endpoints require authentication.
 Authentication consists of two required HTTPS headers:
 - `Authorization`: This is where your secret key goes.